Herringway/hwkode/hkode.md

 ## Skills

+This system has two main types of skills.
+A-Skills are Active Skills, skills you can use when your turn comes up in battle.
+P-Skills are Passive Skills, which are always active.
+Players can choose any combination of skills as long as they do not exceed the point limits.
+Players currently have 1000AXP and 1000PXP to spend on A-Skills and P-Skills respectively.
+Players cannot earn additional XP, but the limit will rise over time for everyone as the system progresses.

 ### A-Skills

 Many A-Skills have multiple levels, often adding more power and/or effects.
 Selecting skills will increase a relevant statistic.